Mexico City is fast becoming one of the best places in the world to live.

 Stroll through the stunning ruins as well as an accompanying museum filled with archaeological treasures.

-For incredible views of the city, climb to the top of El Angel de Independencia monument or take a cable car ride over to Chapel of Our Lady of Guadalupe.
+For incredible views of the city, climb to the top of El Angel de Independencia monument or take a cable car ride over to the Chapel of Our Lady of Guadalupe.

 And be sure to spend some time wandering through colorful neighborhood markets like La Merced or navigate your way through Central de Abasto, one of the largest markets in Latin America.